Kava-Labs/kava/migrate/v0_11/migrate.md

 ## Upgrade Procedure

+### Before the upgrade

 Set your node to produce the final block of kava-3 at __12:00__ UTC October 15th, 2020.
 To restart your node with that stop time,

 ```sh
 kvd start --halt-time 1602763200
 ```

+You can safely set the halt-time flag at any time.

+### On the day of the upgrade

+__The kava chain is expected to halt at 12:00 UTC, and restart with new software at 14:00 UTC October 15th.
+Do not stop your node and begin the upgrade before 12:00UTC on October 15th, or you may go offline and be unable to recover until after the upgrade!__

 Kava developers will update this PR with the final block number when it is reached. __Make sure the kvd process is stopped before proceeding and that you have backed up your validator__.
 Failure to backup your validator could make it impossible to restart your node if the upgrade fails.